llrt/language-natural/README.md

 This is a plugin that provide [Software AG's Natural](http://www.softwareag.com/corporate/products/adabas_natural/natural/overview/) language support for Atom editor.

-This plugin is an Atom's port of the awesome [Unnatural Sublime Package](https://github.com/andref/Unnatural-Sublime-Package).
+This plugin is essentially an Atom's port of the awesome [Unnatural Sublime Package](https://github.com/andref/Unnatural-Sublime-Package).

 ## Install